Just how successful is the Pennsylvania Lottery? Older Pennsylvanians would probably say very.

 - Local services provided by the 52 Area Agencies on Aging

-A billion dollar business
+A billion-dollar business

 These days, the Pennsylvania Lottery is a billion-dollar business.

 Even though Pennsylvania Lottery sales numbers in the 2016-17 fiscal year were down close to $135 million, the PA Lottery still achieved sales of more than $4 billion.
-Programs benefiting older Pennsylvanians still received more than $1 billion in support.
-Even after the deduction of prizes, retailer commissions, and various other PA Lottery operating expenses.
+Programs benefiting older Pennsylvanians still received more than $1 billion in support, even after the deduction of prizes, retailer commissions and various other PA Lottery operating expenses.

 Every dollar the Pennsylvania Lottery takes in is accounted for.
 Sixty-five cents of every dollar goes to prize winners.
 Twenty-six cents goes to programs that benefit older Pennsylvanians.

 Another seven cents of every dollar the Pennsylvania Lottery takes in is paid out in various retailer and vendor commissions.
-And finally, two cents of every dollar taken in is used to cover PA lottery operating expenses.
+And finally, 2 cents of every dollar taken in is used to cover PA lottery operating expenses.

 The Pennsylvania Lottery says it is a successful agency of state government which all Pennsylvanians can be proud of.
 In part because it remains the only state lottery giving all its proceeds to programs that benefit older residents.